pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 - `externalTrafficPolicy=Cluster`: All machines in the cluster allocate a NodePort port to TiDB, which is the default value.

     When using the `Cluster` mode, you can access the TiDB service through the IP and NodePort of any machine.
 If there is no TiDB Pod on the machine, the corresponding request will be forwarded to the machine with TiDB Pod.

     > **Note:**
     >
     > In this mode, the request source IP obtained by the TiDB service is the host IP, not the real client source IP, so access control based on the client source IP is not available in this mode.

-  -`externalTrafficPolicy=Local`: Only the machine running TiDB will be assigned a NodePort port to access the local TiDB instance.
+-`externalTrafficPolicy=Local`: Only the machine that TiDB is running on allocates a NodePort port to access the local TiDB instance.

 ### LoadBalancer

-If Kubernetes is run in an environment with LoadBalancer, such as GCP/AWS platform, it is recommended to use the LoadBalancer feature of these cloud platforms by setting `tidb.service.type=LoadBalancer`.
+If the TiDB cluster runs in an environment with LoadBalancer, such as on GCP or AWS, it is recommended to use the LoadBalancer feature of these cloud platforms by setting `tidb.service.type=LoadBalancer`.

 ```yaml
 spec: